: :

 FERC's woefuly inadequate Environmental Assessment for the DeSabla Centerville Hydroelectric Project continues the deficiencies promoted by PG&E. Check out the document.
 (5.4 mb) View the comments:

-All the agencies and the Conservation Groups agree: Stop the heating in DeSabla Forebay, increaseflow/habitat in the low flow section above Centerville Powerhouse and screen the diversions!
-Feed need cold water and the don't belong in canals!
+All the agencies and the Conservation Groups agree: Stop the heating in DeSabla Forebay, increase flow/habitat in the low flow section above Centerville Powerhouse and screen the diversions!
+Fish need cold water and the don't belong in canals!

 Other References 2008